What is an argument?

 There’s no point in trying to persuade someone who already agrees with you.
 If you’re going to argue, you need an opponent.
 The division is where you lay out points of agreement and disagreement.

 Keep your points to just a few.
 Cicero advises just three points.
 Too many and you’ll confuse your audience.

 Start with what you and your opponents agree upon.
 Then list items in dispute.
-Now you’ve established boundaries of your discussion, it’s time to put logos to further use.
+Now you’ve established the boundaries of your discussion, it’s time to put logos to further use.

 Here’s where you support your argument.
 A rhetorical proof isn’t mathematical certainty.
-A proof is the ability to withstand something damaging.
+The proof is the ability to withstand something damaging.
 Your proof should deflect and resist attack.
 It is an insurance policy that anticipates objections.
 Your proof is why you’re right.

 - You are right because that’s how we do things around here: appeal to normal practice.

 - You are right because what you say is fashionable, other people agree with you: social proof.

 - You are right because you cite an authority, someone your audience recognizes.
 This is why the internet is littered with quotes.

 - You are right because you wrote the book: appeal to expertise.